MicahCarrick/micahcarrick-posts/aerospike-aws-instances/aerospike-aws-instances.md

 When Aerospike's Hybrid Storage is configured to store data in memory then the RAM is obviously the primary factor in the instance's storage capacity.
 When configured to store primary indexes in memory it's still a key factor, but, with some nuance.

-Aerospike's primary indexes are a fixed size (64 bytes).
+Aerospike's primary indexes are a fixed size (64 bytes) per object.
 That means that if I am storing a large amount of small objects then I need a higher memory-to-disk ratio than if I have fewer large objects.

 I also want to condider optional features than can leverage RAM such as [read page cache](https://www.aerospike.com/docs/reference/configuration/index.html#read-page-cache) and [secondary index](https://www.aerospike.com/docs/architecture/secondary-index.html).